TreborOB/crytocurrency_tracker/README.md

 Name: Robert O' Brien

 ## Overview
-Crytocurrency Tracker is a crytocurrency tracking application which allows a user to create a custom list of crytocurrencies - each crytocurrency can then displayed along with it's price, market cap and many other cryrocurrency attributes.
-The Coin Market Cap API is used to display live crytocurrency prices.
+Cryptocurrency Tracker is a cryptocurrency tracking application which allows a user to create a custom list of cryptocurrencies - each cryptocurrency can then be displayed along with its price, market cap and many other cryptocurrency attributes.
+The Coin Market Cap API is used to display live cryptocurrency prices.

 To run the application, simply clone or download the project and then run npm install + npm start in both the projects root and client folder.